 "Article 102.
 Quorum.
-Valid formation of the meeting.

 - 1. The general shareholders' meeting shall be validly established on first call if the shareholders present in person or by proxy hold at least twenty-five percent of the subscribed share capital carrying the right to vote.
 The bylaws may increase the quorum required. - 2.
-On second call, the meeting shall be validly established regardless of the capital in attendance, unless the bylaws establish a particular quorum, which shall be lower than the quorum established or required by Law for first meetings upon first call
+On second call, the meeting shall be validly established regardless of the capital in attendance, unless the bylaws establish a particular quorum, which shall be lower than the quorum established or required by Law for first meetings upon first call.